Neurology

 Suicide Risk: HD has highest suicide rate of any neurological condition (5-10 times general population).
 Active screening essential at every visit.

-Anticipation Trap: Paternal transmission causes greater CAG repeat expansion than maternal.
-A father with HD may have a child with juvenile onset (Westphal variant).
+Anticipation Trap: Paternal transmission causes greater CAG repeat expansion (meiotic instability during spermatogenesis) than maternal.
+A father with HD and 40-45 CAG repeats may have a child with 60+ repeats and juvenile-onset (Westphal variant).
+[8] This intergenerational instability increases with repeat length.

 2. Epidemiology